B.C. nurses raise concerns over ‘insufficient and slow’ government response to coronavirus

 “For example, every construction camp needs to be closed, or we will continue to concentrate thousands of individuals in close quarters, with shared dining halls, bathrooms and bunk facilities, only to have them periodically fly out on leave and disperse across the province every few weeks.”

-The nurses are calling on the province to work with BC Housing to disperse the homeless population rather than “jamming them into shelters.”
+The nurses also want BC Housing to help homeless people practice social-distancing by temporarily housing them in unoccupied housing units, hotels and motels, rather than “jamming them into shelters.”

-The nurses are asking government to look into accessing unoccupied housing units, hotel rooms and motel rooms in the Lower Mainland to be used as temporary homes.

 COMMENTS